 As we'd expect of a high-end credit card, Amplify Signature cardholders can enjoy two complimentary airport lounge visits each year, which vary based on the reward program chosen.

-Choose Amplify Qantas to earn Qantas Points and you'll receive two free Qantas lounge passes each year after registering on the Bank of Melbourne website, which can be used in domestic Qantas Club lounges and international Qantas business class lounges (Los Angeles excluded)...
+Choose Amplify Qantas to earn Qantas Points and you'll receive two free Qantas lounge passes each year after registering on the Bank of Melbourne website, which can be used in domestic Qantas Club lounges and international Qantas business class lounges (Los Angeles, Singapore, and Perth Transit Lounge currently excluded)...

-... or choose Amplify Rewards and gain a free Priority Pass membership with two lounge visits attached (valued at US$153 or A$202), which can also be used for further lounge visits at a cost of US$27 (A$35.70) per entry.
+... or choose Amplify Rewards and gain a free Priority Pass membership with two lounge visits attached, which can also be used for further lounge visits at a cost of US$32 per entry.

 Free insurance coverage: 4.5/5